dingodb/dingo-docs/docs-dingo-postgresql/contact.md

 If there is any documentation missing, we would love to know and then we'll write more!

-Please jump on [Slack](https://slack.dingotiles.com) to find a member of the Dingo Tiles team.
+Please jump on [Slack](https://slack.dingotiles.com) to find a member of the Dingo Tiles™ team.

 ## Administrator Support

 As an administrator there are many ways you can help your users to be successful.
 Please contact us with any questions you have so we can help you to help your users.

-Please jump on [Slack](https://slack.dingotiles.com) to find a member of the Dingo Tiles team.
+Please jump on [Slack](https://slack.dingotiles.com) to find a member of the Dingo Tiles™ team.